NVCreations33/NV-SmartEnv-Controller/README.md

 1. Upload the `SmartEnv.ino` sketch to your Arduino Nano
 2. Assemble the circuit using the provided PCB and components
-3. Use onboard buttons to:
+3. Use onboard buttons to set threshold values
-   - Set threshold values
-   - Enable or disable safety limits
 4. Connect output devices to the control terminals

 ---